Agency tier live

 The monthly link audit your agency does in Sheets, on autopilot.

 Pull a client's URL list.
 Run it.
-Send a branded PDF.
+Export results.
 Repeat next month.
 This page is for the agency owner who's done that 50 times and finally wants a tool that handles the whole thing without an analyst's morning.

 If you've run an SEO retainer, you've hit at least three of these.